Detect, Analyze, and Compare Faces with Amazon Rekognition

 Compare faces (again)In this step, you will use the face comparison feature to see the detailed JSON response from comparing two different images that have a match.

 a) Open and save the third and final sample image for this tutorial here.

-b) Click on the blue Upload button for the reference face and select the image you just saved.
+b) Click on the orange Upload button for the reference face and select the image you just saved.